mister2d/CoexistAI/README_MCP.md

 **unsloth/Qwen3-8B-GGUF** and **google/gemma-3-12b** as lmstudio model
-for model behind MCP, prefer the model which is faster and yet good at structural output generation
+for model behind MCP, prefer the model which is faster and yet good at structural output generation I am working towards making system work with local smaller models which are not so great.

 ---